 The policies of the CCE covers areas in managing conflicts of interest, preventing abuse of power, business gifts, insider trading and money laundering.

 A copy of the CCE Policy is available at the Company’s website.

 3.1.2 Policies and strategies

-The Board has established written procedures (such as the Memorandum & Articles of Association of the Company and other documents) determining which issues require a decision of the full Board and which issues can be delegated to Board Committees or the Management.
+The Board has established written procedures (such as the M&A of Association of the Company and other documents) determining which issues require a decision of the full Board and which issues can be delegated to Board Committees or the Management.

-The Company has in place its Whistleblower Policy and Procedures (“WPP”) to allow the stakeholders of DUFU to report concerns about alleged unethical behaviour, actual or suspected fraud within the Group, or improper business conduct affecting the Group and about business improvement opportunities.
+The Company has in place its Whistleblower Policy and Procedures (“WPP”) and CCE to allow the stakeholders of Dufu to report concerns about alleged unethical behaviour, actual or suspected fraud within the Group, or improper business conduct affecting the Group and about business improvement opportunities.

 3.1.3 Internal Control

 The Board oversees, reviews and monitors the operation, adequacy and effectiveness of the Group’s system of internal controls.